A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Tools

 \concept{Hypercores.} The concept of $k$-cores~\citep{seidman1983network}, which is a cohesive subgraph model on pairwise graphs {with various applications (e.g., community detection, graph visualization, and text analysis; see a survey \citep{malliaros2020core}) has been extended to hypergraphs.
 We give a collective name, \textit{hypercores}, to such extended concepts.
-There are several variants~\citep{arafat2023neighborhood,ramadan2004hypergraph,limnios2021hcore,bu2023hypercore}, and we focus on one based on which patterns on real-world hypergraphs are explored.
-The concept of $(k, t)$-hypercores proposed by~\cite{bu2023hypercore} uses a more general definition of \textit{subhypergraphs} than what we have in Definition~\ref{def:subhypergraph}.
+There are several variants~\citep{arafat2023neighborhood,ramadan2004hypergraph,limnios2021hcore,lee2023k,kim2023exploring,bu2023hypercore}, and we focus on one based on which patterns on real-world hypergraphs are explored.
+The concept of $(k, t)$-hypercores~\citep{bu2023hypercore} uses a more general definition of \textit{subhypergraphs} than what we have in Definition~\ref{def:subhypergraph}.
 Specifically, the concept of $(k, t)$-hypercores allows not only the hyperedge set to be a subset of the original one (as in Definition~\ref{def:subhypergraph}), but also each hyperedge to be a subset of the original one.
-That is, a hypergraph $H' = (V', E')$ is a \textit{generalized subhypergraph} of another hypergraph $H = (V, E)$, if for each hyperedge $e' \in E'$, we can find a distinct (i.e., different $e$ for different $e'$) hyperedge $e \in E$ such that $e' \subseteq e$ (instead of requiring $e' = e$).
 Given a hypergraph $H = (V, E)$, $k \in \bbN$, and $t \in [0, 1]$, the $(k, t)$-hypercore of $H$ is defined as the maximal generalized subhypergraph where each node is in at least $k$ hyperedges, and each hyperedge contains at least $t$ proportion (and at least two) of its original constituent nodes.

 \concept{Hypergraph communities.} {The concept of communities (i.e., node groups that are densely connected internally and share relatively sparse connections with outside nodes) has been widely studied on pairwise graphs~\citep{fortunato2010community}.
-The concept has been extended to hypergraphs~\citep{ahn2019community,yuan2022testing,ruggeri2023community}.} {In hypergraphs, communities are node groups where nodes within the same community are more likely to form hyperedges together, compared to nodes belonging to different communities. }
+The concept has been extended to hypergraphs~\citep{ahn2019community,yuan2022testing,ruggeri2023community}.} {In hypergraphs, communities are node groups where nodes within the same community are more likely to form hyperedges together, compared to nodes belonging to different communities. } {\textit{Clustering} is the process of grouping nodes into communities, and many algorithms have been proposed for discovering communities in hypergraphs~\citep{kaminski2019clustering,feng2023modularity,li2017inhomogeneous}.}